 A company maternity plan is available after one (1) year of full-time employment and entitles qualified employees up to eight (8) weeks paid leave, based on 50% of the eligible employees’ average weekly wage (for the last eight weeks previous to the leave) up to a specified maximum amount.
 For more information please contact Tracy Allen at 866-6425.

-100. Health Insurance.
-Community Blue or Traditional Blue Health Insurance are the two programs that are available to employees.
+At the complete discretion of the independently owned and operated business, Independent Health is available to employees.
 Coverage is available to employees thirty (30) days after hire.
 Employees are responsible for monthly premium payments for the first year of full-time employment.
-After one (1) year of full-time employment, UGA [at the complete discretion of the independently owned and operated business] will provide the following contributions toward premium payments on the Community Blue program.
+After one (1) year of full-time employment, UGA [at the complete discretion of the independently owned and operated business] will provide the following contributions toward premium payments on the Independent Health program.
 The company will contribute 10% to the cost of coverage each consecutive year of full-time employment.
-The company’s contribution is based on the Community Blue single rate.
-After 10 years of full-time employment, both single and family coverage on the Community Blue plan are paid up to a predetermined maximum allotment.
+The company’s contribution is based on the Independent Health single rate.
+After 10 years of full-time employment, both single and family coverage on the Independent Health plan are paid up to a predetermined maximum allotment.

-102. Vision and Eye Care Courtesy.
-This arrangement is no longer available.
+102. Vision and Eye Care Plan.
+This arrangement is similar to the Dental Plan.